An unpicking of whether ‘DIY Company Closure’ still does the business, or is just comic misadventure.

-Not before time, The Insolvency Service has finally as good as admitted that The Spongebob Plan – hatched here on UK Business Forum (UKBF) – stands up to scrutiny.
+Not before time, The Insolvency Service has finally as good as admitted to Moore News that “The Spongebob Plan” – hatched here on UK Business Forum (UKBF) – stands up to scrutiny.

 Based on guidance it handed this week to Moore News, the government agency’s all but admission is desperately needed in the current climate.